-Albania, Algeria, Australia, Austria, Belgium, Bermuda, Brazil, Canada, Chile, China, Colombia, France, Germany, Ghana, Greece, Hong Kong SAR China, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Jamaica, Japan, Jordan, Malaysia, Malta, Mexico, Netherlands, New Zealand, Nigeria, Norway, Paraguay, Philippines, Poland, Portugal, Saudi Arabia, Singapore, Slovakia, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Syria, Turkey, United Kingdom, United States of America, and Vietnam,
+Albania, Algeria, Australia, Austria, Belgium, Bermuda, Brazil, Canada, Chile, China, Colombia, Egypt, European Union, France, Germany, Ghana, Greece, Hong Kong SAR China, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Jamaica, Japan, Jordan, Malaysia, Malta, Mexico, Netherlands, New Zealand, Nigeria, Norway, Pakistan, Paraguay, Philippines, Poland, Portugal, Russia, Saudi Arabia, Singapore, Slovakia, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Syria, Thailand, Trinidad & Tobago, Turkey, Uganda, Ukraine, United Kingdom, United States of America, Vietnam, and Zambia,

 All are welcome, always.
 As readers from more countries join, you will always be welcome.

 The celebration of Our Lady of Guadalupe celebrates me, Mary, or Marie in Europe, the mother of God.
 The main event in Mexico City, Mexico, occurs at midnight just between December 11 and December 12.
 That is because a miracle occurred here on December 12, 1531, 485 years ago.
 My beloved Mexican people keep the faith strong by making the pilgrimage to Mexico City each and every year, faithfully, to see an image of me from 485 years ago left on the cloak, or tilma, of a peasant named Juan Diego.
 Millions of believers do not sleep at midnight on December 11; they wait for December 12.